Maie-r/GenshinTeamManager/README.md

 ![GMsGYuP2gc](https://github.com/user-attachments/assets/928b8554-242d-4061-a8fa-8fb0071b8475)

-When you first add a character, it will use it's default AoE multiplier and will use a "Raw" value of damage (an independant value).
+When you first add a character, it will use its default AoE multiplier and will use a "Raw" value of damage (an independant value).

 If you instead click the button labled "R" you will be brought to more details of that character.